 How will the funds be used?

 The funds will be used to provide increased services to the community.
-Using a dynamic mix of over 100 volunteers along with professional staff, the service undertakes a broad range of activity including:
+Using a dynamic mix of over 100 volunteers along with professional staff, ECLC undertakes a broad range of activity across Melbourne's east, from its offices in Box Hill, Boronia and Healesville and 11 outreach locations.
+This work includes:

 legal advice and casework (on-going work on a legal matter)